hertie-data-science-lab/ds01-infra/TODO/_TODO.md

   Recommendation: Option 1 (per-session env var, cleaner, more flexible)

-# Resource Allocation (priority)!!!
-- [ ] work on MIG instance partitioning script
-- [ ] update container allocation based on UUID system (see `/docs-admin/gpu-allocation-implementation.md`)
-- [ ] eventually update design so that resource allocation happens at `container start / run` not `container create`
-    - this will require quite a lot of refactoring + moving away from `mlc-open` -> `mlc-open-patched` OR direct docker command that also replicates as much of `mlc-open` as possible.

 # Robustness Checks
 - [ ] test for local / admin / student / researcher users